 The Buenos Aires Running Film Festival is the first film festival in Argentina and Latin America dedicated to running.

-It counts with an international competitive feature and short film exhibition involving street, trail and ultra running around the world.
-There are also conferences, seminaries and activities directed by professionals who are involved in different aspects of running and filmmaking.
+It counts with an international competitive feature and short film exhibition involving running and triathlon around the world.
+There are also conferences, seminars and activities directed by professionals who are involved in different aspects of running and filmmaking.

 Our mission is to capture the essence of running.
 By sharing the stories of committed runners, be that trail, street, mountain, long distance, sprint or amateur, we aim to unravel the mystery what keeps us running.